dyl-atk/clustering-local-areas/README.md

 Struggling communities have a low population density and their census indicators are linked with deprivation.
 They have an aging population, poor health and low levels of education.
 Unemployment rates are high and the population is unlikely to work from home.

+# **Project value**

+The value of this project lies in summarising complex data contained within the 2021 census as easily digestable clusters.
+Rather than the audience looking at the values of lots of variables for every constituency individually, the audience can see this information summarised as one of five clusters.
+These findings could be used to target investment.
+Cluster 5 - the struggling communities - clearly needs addiional support to boost health, educational and employment prospects.
+Regional inequalities are visible - the influence of London on prosperity in the UK is easily visible.
+This work could be built upon for other applications.
+Election results could be combined with clusters to determine whether these groups have an impact on voting patterns.
+This could be used to support political campaigns.

 # **Methodology**

+## **Research question**

+The purpose of this project is to find groupings of parliamentary constituencies with similar socio-economic characteristics.
+The initial hypothesis, based on understanding of census data, is that many constituencies will have similar characteristics and will form natural groupings that can be discovered by an algorithm.

+## **Choice of algorithm**

+The machine learning k-means clustering algorithm was determined to be the most appropriate to extract insights from census data by grouping similiar local areas.
+The [literature review](#literature-review) section examines the prior research undertaken to decide this.

 ## **Choice of tools**